 - Wrap the parsley around the thyme to create a “bouquet garni” and add to the mixture along with a whole scotch bonnet pepper.

 - When the mixture begins to boil, add the Lakay Parboiled Basmati Rice and stir continuously, scraping the sides of the pot to make sure the rice doesn’t stick and being very careful not to burst the pepper.
 Once the liquid is fully absorbed, cover the pot and lower the heat to simmer.

-- Let simmer for 15 to 20 minutes, then serve hot with your favorite protein.
+- Let simmer for 15 to 20 minutes, then serve hot Haitian rice and beans with Chef Thia’s creole turkey recipe or your favorite protein.